+EUPRIM-Net

-EUPRIM-Net - A network coordinated by the German Primate Center focusing on specialized infrastructures and procedures for biological and biomedical research ow closely are primates and humans biologically related?
+European Primate Network: Establishing specialized infrastructures and procedures for biological and biomedical research - A network funded by the European Union ow closely are primates and humans biologically related?
 The genetic similarity of non-human primates and humans is the cause of their resemblance in physiognomy and behaviour, in their organ system functions and their nervous systems.
 Understanding the biology of primates helps us to understand our own biology and has important implications for human medicine.
 Primate research provides insight into socio-biological evolution and behaviour and provides models for research in genomics and biotechnology for health.

-The successful development of new strategies against infectious (e.g. HIV, hepatitis, and malaria), neurological (e.g. Alzheimer ́s or Parkinson Disease) and metabolic diseases (e.g. diabetes) in humans depends on the availability of living animals or biological material with primate origin.
+The successful development of new strategies against infectious (e.g. HIV, hepatitis, and malaria), neurological (e.g. Alzheimer's or Parkinson Disease) and metabolic diseases (e.g. diabetes) in humans depends on the availability of living animals or biological material with primate origin.
 This also holds true for the development of new therapeutics (vaccines, gene therapy) and transplantation research.
 For that reason non-human primates play a currently irreplaceable role in biological and biomedical research.